Trump Administration

 legal (2)

-SEC CRYPTO ENFORCEMENT COLLAPSE 2025: Between Jan 20 and Dec 2025, the SEC dropped ~21 crypto enforcement cases (~60% reduction).
+Between Jan 20 and Dec 2025, the SEC dropped ~21 crypto enforcement cases (~60% reduction).
 Key drops: Coinbase (Feb 21), Robinhood Crypto (Feb 25), Uniswap (Feb 25), OpenSea (Feb 21), Gemini (Feb 26), ConsenSys/MetaMask (Feb 27), Kraken (Mar 3), Cumberland DRW (Mar 27), Nova Labs/Helium (Apr 11), Immutable (Jun 13), Ripple/XRP (Mar 2025), Binance (reduced).
-Acting Chair Uyeda launched Crypto Task Force Jan 21.
+Acting Chair Uyeda launched the Crypto Task Force Jan 21.
 Chair Paul Atkins confirmed Apr 9.
-Enforcement collapse occurred while Trump family earned over 1B from WLFI and TRUMP meme coin.
+The reduction in enforcement occurred while the Trump family earned over 1B from WLFI and the TRUMP meme coin.

 Complete enforcement timeline: Jan 20 inauguration, Jan 21 Crypto EO + Task Force, Feb 21 Coinbase+OpenSea dropped, Feb 25 Robinhood+Uniswap, Feb 26 Gemini, Feb 27 ConsenSys, Mar 3 Kraken, Mar 27 Cumberland, Apr 9 Atkins confirmed, Apr 11 Nova Labs, Jun 13 Immutable.
 Additional: Tron/Justin Sun, DragonChain, Lejilex, Payward.
 The Coinbase and Binance cases alone represented billions in potential penalties.